synnegilbu/Point_Processes/README.md

 This work addresses the lack of high-dimensional LGCP infrastructure in R by developing and validating a complete end-to-end pipeline for trait-space point process modeling.

-For a more detailed explanation of the methods and usage, see the `explanation.Rmd` file included in the repository.
+For a more detailed explanation of the methods and usage, see the `explanation.md` file included in the repository.